Federal Property Crimes Defense Attorney

 The federal government has discretion on which cases they file and which cases they don't file.
 They're typically going to get involved with cases that are more complicated than your average offense.
 For example, when someone is committing bank fraud at an ATM.

-Sometimes, thefts are sophisticated and it takes multiple agencies to truly investigate them effectively.
-If it's complicated and it involves multiple jurisdictions, you can usually anticipate the feds are going to deal with it because they've got a lot of investigation power.
+Sometimes, thefts are sophisticated, and it takes multiple agencies to investigate them effectively.
+If the theft is complicated and involves multiple jurisdictions, you can usually anticipate the feds will deal with it because they have a lot of investigation power.

 The government has the ultimate say on who prosecutes your case.
 It really has to do with whether or not your criminal activity falls within federal jurisdiction.
 If it does, then they can prosecute.
 If it doesn't fall within their jurisdiction, then it can be argued that they shouldn't be allowed to prosecute you because they do not have jurisdiction to deal with that particular case.